mayonesa/jobcoin-mixer/README.md

 response: {"depositAddress": "depositAddress1"}
 ```
 ## Notes
-- Days are shortened to minutes
+- T is in terms of minutes